zzh8829/yolov3-tf2/docs/training_voc.md

 	--weights_num_classes 80
 ```

+Original pretrained yolov3 has 80 classes, here we demonstrated how to
+do transfer learning on 20 classes.

 #### Training from random weights (NOT RECOMMENDED)
 Training from scratch is very difficult to converge
 The original paper trained darknet